Patio cleaning in Bogart — what to expect

 Recent in Bogart

 Cleaned a 500 sq ft paver patio in Lane Creek Plantation last fall that had heavy pine sap staining across the open section and algae in the shaded corner under a pergola.
 The homeowner thought the sap marks were permanent — she'd been quoted $4k to rip out and re-lay the patio by a contractor.
-We pre-treated with a tar-and-sap solvent, surface-cleaned at 1,500 PSI, then refreshed the joint sand on three failed sections.
+We pre-treated with a tar-and-sap solvent and surface-cleaned at 1,500 PSI — the cleaning alone made the patio look new again, no rip-out required.
 About 2.5 hours total.
-Sap gone, pavers back to original, joints solid.
+Sap gone, pavers back to original.
 She rebooked us for the front walk + driveway combo three weeks later.

 Patio cleaning pricing in Bogart, GA